 - Torture Tests

-Alpha flashlight special editions
+Alpha flashlight Special Editions

-SPECIAL EDITIONS: first come, first serve
+SPECIAL EDITIONS: first come, first served

 These lights are our opportunity to play around a little bit.
 The selection always changes and we may (or may not) ever produce a specific combination again.